-Following Cascade Lake W will come Ice Lake W which will use a 10 nm process and will move from the Purley platform (also known as Xeon Scalable CPUs) to the Whitley platform - but that won’t appear until 2019.
+Following Cascade Lake W will come Ice Lake W which will use a 10 nm process and will move from the Purley platform (also known as Xeon Scalable CPUs) to the Whitley platform - but that won’t appear until later in 2019.

 iMac Pro 2 Graphics

 The 2017 iMac Pro uses the Radeon Pro Vega 56 or 64 graphics processors.
 These modules support 8GB and 16GB of HBM2 memory.